HFU-GMB-STEM/STEM3-course/docs/tutorials/ESP32-01-FirstSteps.md

 ## Control questions

 - How can you modify the code to make the LED blink faster or slower?
-- What is the purpose of the `Serial.begin()` function in the setup?
 - What happens if you unplug the ESP32 while the code is running?
 What do you observe when you plug it back in?